JakeDawkins/countries/DECISION-RECORD.md

     breaking changes on the backend trickling down to affect frontend clients
   - I have also had years of personal experience, giving me an ability to work quickly and safely with GraphQL for this project.
+  - **Other options considered**: REST
+    - Chose not to go with REST, since client caching would require additional tooling, and GraphQL services are built in such a way to generate automatic TS types more easily.

 - Countries API